tomice/tomice.github.io/_posts/2024-12-15-creating-a-dns-sinkhole-for-bbb.md

 // Limit top domains shown
 // NOTE: We will use CDNs here.
 In a truly embedded system, we would be
-// placing these files on the disk somewhere and reading from them so we could
+// placing these files on the rootfs somewhere and reading from them so we
-// guarantee they would always work with our packaged system.
+// could guarantee they would always work with our packaged system even when
+// disconnected from the internet.
 $topDomains = array_slice($domainCounts, 0, 10, true);
 ?>
 <!DOCTYPE html>